defano/wyldcard/README.md

 end mouseDown
 ```

-Local variables in HyperTalk are lexically scoped.
-That is, they retain their value only within the handler from which they were created.
+Local variables in HyperTalk are lexically scoped; they retain their value only within the handler from which they were created.

 A variable may be made global by explicitly declaring it so with the `global` keyword.
 Global variables are accessible from any script in any in the stack, and once created, they retain their value until the stack is closed.
-Note that variables that are not explicitly declared as global are considered local, even if a global variable of the same name exists.
+Note that variables not explicitly declared `global` are considered local, even if a global variable of the same name exists.

 ```
 --